 Despite that, the MCAs should utilize their professional qualifications and specialized knowledge to run the county Assembly business.
 This knowledge is essential especially in the committees. [td_smart_list_end]

 The role of the Members of the County Assembly (MCAs) restricts itself to the authority granted by the law.
 A member of the county assembly should not be directly or indirectly involved in the following.

 Executive functions of the county government and its administration

 The MCAs should not perform executive functions.
 These functions include management and implementation of funds and implementation of projects.
 The MCAs should not manage the Ward Development Fund , which they have been fighting the county executive viciously to manage and implement.

 Delivery of services as if the member were an officer or employee of the county government

 The MCAs should not perform any functions as if they are county employees.
 This applies for both the County Public Service Board (CPSB) and the County Assembly Service Board (CASB).
-The CPSP is in charge of recruiting, hiring, and managing county staff while the CPSB does the same for the county assembly.
+The CPSB is in charge of recruiting, hiring, and managing county staff while the CASB does the same for the county assembly.